 What is otitis media with effusion?

 Fluid in the middle ear can have few symptoms, especially if it develops slowly.
 It almost always goes away on its own in a few weeks to a few months.
-So, this kind of ear problem doesn’t usually need to be treated with antibiotics, unless it is caused by a painful infection or the fluid doesn’t go away.
+So, this kind of ear problem doesn’t usually need to be treated with antibiotics.
+Your doctor may decide to treat it if it causes a painful infection or if the fluid doesn’t go away.

-A feeling of fullness in the ear
+- A feeling of fullness in the ear.

-Fluid that drains from the ears (if the eardrum has ruptured)
+- Fluid that drains from the ears (if the eardrum has ruptured).

-Some pain inside the ear (if your child is too young to speak and tell you his or her ear hurts, he or she may tug at the ear often)
+- Some pain inside the ear (if your child is too young to speak and tell you his or her ear hurts, he or she may tug at the ear often).